 When looking for good dog food, you want to avoid kibbles high in grains (corn, flour, etc) and choose one with a meat or meat meal in the first three ingredients.
 Also, look that the label says “meat” and not ” by-product”.
 (But realize that not all by-products are bad.
 Dogs in the wild would eat most of an animal.
 It’s the non-digestible stuff that is bad, like hooves or hair.)

 I’ll repeat this since it’s an important thing to consider: You want meat listed in the first 3 ingredients.
 And try to find a company or farmer you can trust that uses quality meat, not diseased animals.
 Preferably from human-grade, grass-fed or free-range animals.
 Dogs are carnivores and need a high protein diet.
 To help you compare different dog food brands, you can read a previous post for more tips.

-Here are some ideas to boost the nutrition and flavour of a boring dry dog food.
+Boost the nutrition and flavor of boring dry dog food.

 - Sprinkle some parmesan cheese on top.

 - Add low-fat plain yogurt, kefir, or sour cream for probiotics.